-"As we have seen, empirical science is the determination of correlations verified in observables.
-Nechanism is the additional determination to invent what is neither a correlation nor verified nor observable.
-What is so invented, is pronounced real and objective: and in comparison with this fictitious treasure, the observable becomes the merely apparent.
+As we have seen, empirical science is the determination of correlations verified in observables.
+Mechanism is the additional determination to invent what is neither -correlation nor verified nor observable.
+The motive behind the mechanistic impulse is the scientist's mistaken attempt to assure himself that what he is talking about is real and objective, heally out there, really real.
+In this fashion nineteenth century physicists cevoted epormous incenuity and energy to working out a model aether that would supply the reality of fpr electro-magnetic equations; earlier Newton had dismissed observable motions as apparent and secured true motions by introducing an unobservable absolute space and time; still earlier, Galileo had dismissed secondary qualities as mergly apparent to pronounce primary qualities as real and objective. a correlation nor verified nor observable observable.
+What is so invented, is pronounced real and objective; and in comparison with this fictitious treasure, the observable becomes the me rely apparent.
 Thus, in nineteenth century physical theory, the aether is real and objective, and its properties resembling, say, a sponge-like vortex are what make electro-magnetic equations true.
 Nor is this all.
-Because verified correlations are attributed to imagined, aether, they are not abstract but concrete; and once classical correlations are considered to be concrete, determinism follows and the possibility of statistical laws, except as a confession of ignorance, rigorously is excluded.
+Because verified solk correlations are attributed to imagined atoms or aether, they are hot abstract.
+To admit statistical laws is impossible. without denying classical laws; and if classical laws are somisted, mechanism acquires the further property of determinism. they are not abstract but concrete; and once classical correlations are considered to be concrete, determinism follows and the possibility of statistical laws, except as a confession of ignorance, rigorously is excluded.

-Now Freud's own investigations threw some doubt on the scientific character of mechanist objectivation.
+Now Freud's our investigations threw some doubt on the scientific character of mechanist objectivation.
 He was aware of the importance of extroversion in the object-finding that pertains to the psychic side of sexual development.
-He could appeal to projection to account for the transformation of the unconscious ill-will of primitives to deceased relatives into the explicit ill-will of the departed spirits to the bereaved mourners.
-But he had no intention of going back over the path traversed by Galileo and Descartes, Hobbos and Berkley, Hume and Kant.
-Nor did the methodology of then contemporary science provide him with a canon of parsimony that restricted scientific affirmation to verified correlations and to observables.
-On the contrary, on many occasions

-Freud represents the outlook of his time and tends to regard observable psychic events as appearance and unobservable entities as reality.
+He could appeal to projection to account for the fact that transformation of the unconscious ill-will of primitives to deceased relatives into the explicit ill-will of the departed spirits to the bereaved mourners.
+But he had no intention of going back over the path traversed by Galileo and Descartes, Hobbes and Berkley, Hume and Kant.
+Nor did the methodology of then concemporary science provide him with a canon of parsimony that restricted scientific affirmation to vorified correlations and to observables.
+On the contrary, on many occasions Freud represents the outlook of his time and tends to regard as observable psychic events as appearance and unobservable entities as reality.
 What precisely is the libido?
 Is it what is known either by observing nerves or by observing psychic events or by correlating these observables or by verifying these correlations?
-Or isft a construction that stands to Freud's verified correlations in such the same manner as the sponge-vortex aether once stood to electro-magnetic equations?
+Or is it a construction that stands to Freud's verified correlations in much the same manner as the sponge-vortex aether once stood to electro-magnetic equations?
 To resolve the ambiguity, if it can be resolved, would call for an investigation by a trained expert in the history of science.